 👉 More advanced: Any updates you make to the liquid code for these sections will reflect on any pages imported with the Theme Studio.

 For more information on how to import your existing page, check out this guide.

 We offer a variety of fully editable templates that allow you to update the look and feel of your storefront with preexisting layouts.
 Both hovering over the template and clicking the eye icon in the top right corner will show a full preview of the template.

 Once you select a template, you can simply replace the placeholder content or edit/remove any element to make any desired updates and changes to the page to make it your own.

-If you're looking to start a page from scratch, you can create a new, custom page from within Builder Theme Studio.
-Simply click +New Page at the bottom of the left sidebar and you can start building your page!
+If you're looking to start a page from scratch, you can create a new landing page from within Builder Theme Studio.
+Simply click +New Landing Page at the bottom of the left sidebar and you can start building your page!
 To learn more about getting started with the visual editor click here.